Training a Neural Network#

 Summary#

 In this tutorial, we learned how to train a neural network using PyTorch.
 Specifically, we discussed how to choose a loss function, select an optimizer, and implement the training loop.
-We also learned how to make predictions and evaluate the model on a test set.
-We hope this tutorial has given you a good understanding of the training process and how to implement it in PyTorch.
+We also learned how to make predictions with the trained model.
+Next, we will discuss how to evaluate the trained model.